 - Pupil-led worships held in church for significant events in the Christian calendar.

 - Visits to Lichfield Cathedral.

 We ensure strong links within our curriculum:

-- Bible story links to our Big Question curriculum.
+- Bible story links to our Big Question curriculum and school values.

-- Cross curricular links e.g. Music workshops and performances at Lichfield Cathedral.
+- Many cross curricular links e.g. Music workshops and performances at Lichfield Cathedral.